 Additionally a supplemental coffee plant nursery was established at an Instituto Nacional de Cafe research station, and more than 3 million coffee plant seedlings were cultivated.
 Extensive training has also been provided in the areas of coffee growing and processing as well as marketing.

-While coffee was once Angola’s top export, but it 1985 the country’s coffee production was less than one tenth of what it was in 1973.
-There were about two thousand and five hundred large commercial coffee farms in Angola under colonial rule and employed about one quarter of a million peasants.
+While coffee was once Angola’s top export, in 1985 the country’s coffee production was less than one tenth of what it was in 1973.
+There were about two thousand and five hundred large commercial coffee farms in the Angolan regions under colonial rule and employed about one quarter of a million peasants.